 This page is about how LA’s city leaders are dealing with climate change.

-2.0 City of LA’s is making good progress on climate.
+2.0 City of LA is making good progress on climate.

 The City of Los Angeles wants to become a great example in climate adaptation & mitigation – in the United States and among World Cities.
 It’s well along that path.
-But LA’s got a gooey carbon problem that must finally go away.
+But LA’s got a gooey carbon problem underneath.

-Wait.
-What?
-When you think of oil rigs pumping raw oil out from the earth, you see the plains of Texas or Oklahoma.
-But oil’s also being pumped from underneath the U.S.’s second-largest city.
+When you think of oil rigs pumping raw oil from the earth, you might see the plains of Texas or Oklahoma.
+But oil is also being pumped from underneath the U.S.’s second-largest city.
 When LA was a town of 50,000 in the 1890s.
 Land speculators discovered oil underneath Beverly Hills.
 Soon after, oil companies were pumping oil from underneath large areas of Los Angeles.

 Over the years oil producers got the City of Los Angeles to approve long-term contracts, and the city grew around the oil rigs.
-Now, in 2020, within LA’s city limits, 3,000 oil rigs churn away, day and night, in LA’s residential subdivisions, behind shopping centers, and next to schools.
+Now, in 2021, within LA’s city limits, over 3,000 oil rigs churn away, day and night, in LA’s residential subdivisions, behind shopping centers, and next to schools.
 The City says it cannot cancel the long-term oil company contracts for fear of being sued for billions of dollars in lost business.
-The bottom line on climate in LA (in 2020) is that a city so ambitious about cutting carbon is actually a big source of oil that will be burned and cook the atmosphere.
+Los Angeles is ambitious about cutting carbon and also a sizable source of oil that will be burned and heat the atmosphere.

-Real Estate Blog: LACurbed.
-Angelenos have been living alongside the oil business since 1892 by Elijah Chiland, Nov 4, 2019.
+Chiland, Elijah.
+Angelenos have been living alongside the oil business since 1892.
+Nov 4, 2019 LACurbed.
 LA.Curbed.com/maps/oil-los-angeles-drill-sites-offshore

-Alt News: Los Angeles Magazine.
+Jaffe, Mat.
 Above the Surface and Below, L.A.
-Is Still an Oil Town by Matt Jaffe.
-Feb 5, 2018. lamag.com/citythinkblog/surface-l-still-oil-town/
+Is Still an Oil Town.
+Los Angeles Magazine.
+Feb 5, 2018 lamag.com/citythinkblog/surface-l-still-oil-town/

 photo: David McNew/Getty Images

-1.2 City of Los Angeles gets a C grade on climate, despite its urban oil drilling.
+1.2 City of Los Angeles gets a C grade on climate.
+Which is good in 2021, at the beginning of LA’s local energy transition.

-– adapts public infrastructure to a harsh climate.
+– adapts public infrastructure to a harsher climate.

-– easifies people’s ability to consume clean electricity and drive electric vehicles.
+– easifies people’s ability to use clean electricity and drive electric vehicles.

-The City of Los Angeles gets a grade of C because it has started to work on local climate policies and projects and showing some initial good progress.
-The City’s climate grade cannot improve while City leadership continues to allow oil drilling within the city limits.
+The City of Los Angeles gets a grade of C because it’s initiated local climate policies and projects and showing smooth progress.
+Kindly going forward, the City’s climate grade cannot improve while oil wells pump in the city limits.

-This is how tens of thousands of shade trees get planted in Los Angeles each year: The City of Los Angeles Water & Power Department gives out shade trees at no cost to City residents.
+This is how tens of thousands of shade trees get planted in Los Angeles each year!
+The City of Los Angeles Water & Power Department gives out shade trees at no cost to City residents.
 The City helps residents plant the trees, then checks in later to see how well the trees are doing.
+Volunteers in charge of the program say people love it.

 Trees make the city feel cooler – by actually cooling the air.
-Tree leaves transpire tiny water droplets which evaporate into the air, providing a natural cooling effect.
-City neighborhood with tree cover can feel up to 15 degrees cooler that an adjacent treeless neighborhood.
+Tree leaves sweat tiny water droplets that evaporate into the air, providing a natural cooling effect.
+City neighborhoods with tree cover can feel up to 15 degrees cooler that an adjacent treeless neighborhood.

-This is a street pavement project.
-Since 2017, the City of Los Angeles has been experimenting with a special “cool pavement” on city streets to reduce excessive urban heat.
+This is a street pavement pilot project.
+Beginning in 2017, the City of Los Angeles has been experimenting with a special “cool pavement” on city streets to reduce excessive urban heat.

 Regular asphalt pavement absorbs the sun’s heat like a big thermal sponge; it’s dark color quickly holds onto heat.
 The white color of the new pavement coating reflects the sun’s heat away from the asphalt.

-Over the next decades, the hotter the nights get, people will keep their air conditioning on thru the night – electrified by gas-fired power plants that spew yet more carbon gas into the atmosphere.
+Over the next decades, night time temps will get warm and even hot, so people will keep their air conditioning on thru the night.
+Until recently, people in LA had didn’t need AC.
 Now the City can keep the streets from getting so hot in the first place.
-In ongoing trials, the City found that cool pavement reduces air temps by up to 15.˚ At 85˚ you want to crank the air.
-At 70˚ you can sleep with a window open.
-In 2020, the City is starting to cool-coat roadways during regularly scheduled repavings.
+In ongoing trials, the City found that cool pavement reduces air temps by up to 15.˚ At 85˚ you want to crank the air, but at 70˚ an window open makes sleeping a breeze.
+In 2022, the City will consider cool-coating roadways during regularly scheduled repavings.

 Photos: Los Angeles Public Works Dept. Bureau of Street Services; Mother Nature Network

-2.2.1 LA’s got the best-lit roads ever.
-They’re easy on the eyes and even easier on the climate.
+2.3 Los Angeles has the best-lit roads ever.
+They’re easy on the eyes and even easier on the atmosphere.

 This is a city street lights project.
 LA’s new LED lights use much less energy, which helps put off a climate apocalypse.
 The City of Los Angeles Bureau of Street Lighting is finding that its new LED streetlights provide better lighting, use much less electricity, and are much more affordable.

 The bottom line for the LA city taxpayers is nearly $9,000,000 in electric bill savings each year.
-When the City uses that much less electricity, it keeps almost 3.2 million tons of LA carbon, burnt to make electricity, from toasting the atmosphere.
+LA’s new LED street lighting keeps almost 3.2 million tons of carbon, burnt to make electricity, from toasting the atmosphere.

 LA’s “Green New Deal” document includes LA’s new Climate Action Plan.
 Started in 2019, the plan runs thru 2050.
 Over the next decade, the City of LA is looking to run mostly on clean energy.
 Solar and Wind power will supply 80% of all of LA’s energy needs, including the charging of electric vehicles, by 2036.